fbradyirl/fbradyirl_archive.github.io/_posts/2018-01-19-install-apple-carplay-android-auto-on-your-hyundai-i40-software-upgrade.md

 I eventually came across a Russian [forum](https://www.drive2.ru/l/492401715044155399), where a link to download the firmware was posted, along with some instructions.
 I thought it might be good for me to re-post those instructions in english here for anyone wanting to do it.
 Here goes...

 ## Disclaimer
-**WARNING: If you carry out this car firmware upgrade, you do so at your own risk.
-This may void you warranty.
-Please do your own research if you are worried about this.**
+**WARNING: If you carry out this car firmware upgrade, you do so at your own risk.**

 ## What you will need
 - A USB Stick (1GB or more will do).
 Formatted for FAT32.